Research

 Working Papers

-1. “When Threat Doesn’t Mobilize: The Conditional Political Participation of Immigrants.”
+1. “When Threat Doesn’t Mobilize: Linking Policy Perceptions with Behavior Among Non-Citizen Immigrants.”
 Working Paper.

-3. “State Immigrant Policy and Non-Citizen Political Participation: Is participation decreased by more inclusive policy?”
+2. “State Policy and Immigrant Political Participation: Is Participation Decreased by More Inclusive Policy?”
 Working Paper.

 Research in Progress